incident.id, which means updates, closes, and re-opens all match back to the same incident.io alert.

 incident.io uses a BigPanda API key to close incidents back in BigPanda when you resolve an alert here.
 We recommend generating that key with a dedicated service account rather than a personal login, so the integration keeps working when people leave and its actions are clearly attributable.- In BigPanda, create a new service account for incident.io — for example

-incident.io.
+incident.io— and give it the Admin role.
 You can find this underSettings→Access Management→Service Accounts. - Generate a new API key attached to the service account with no expiration.
 This is the key you’ll give incident.io in the next step.
 You can find this under

 Settings→Access Management→API Keys.
 You can create a service account key by selecting service account in theCreate KeyModal.
 Please select an appropriate expiration and make sure to note its expiry if you do set it to expire.